Elasticsearch

 Enable custom language analyzers

-You can improve the language support for Chinese and Japanese languages by utilizing smartcn and/or kuromoji analysis plugins from Elastic.
+You can improve language support for Chinese and Japanese by using the smartcn and kuromoji analysis plugins from Elastic.

 1. Install the desired plugins, refer to Elasticsearch documentation for plugins installation instructions.
 The plugins must be installed on every node in the cluster, and each node must be restarted after installation.
 For a list of plugins, see the table later in this section.